 (Articles will open in a new window.
 Scroll to keep reading.)

 We then moved on to our next round which started off with the Bar Milk, a mix of Johnnie Walker Red, an amaro, barley, milk tea, and Goldenraisin.
 Think of it like a starchy scotch with a hint of sweetness from the raisin.
 The milk tea and barley does make this one have somewhat of an acquired taste to it though, so unless you enjoy those flavors (or think you might) then you may want to pass on this one, despite the fact that we found it delicious.

-Overall, the one miss aside, Acacia in the South Side is one of the finest cocktail bars in the city of Pittsburgh, and considering the fact that is hiding in plain sight makes the bar's speakeasy theme all the more appropriate.
+Overall, the one miss aside, Acacia in Pittsburgh's South Side is one of the finest cocktail bars in the city (something we've verified in many re-visits since publishing this review), and considering the fact that is hiding in plain sight makes the bar's speakeasy theme all the more appropriate.